-It is very important to say that Georgia is a Christian country and Georgians themselves have a very strong Christian spirit what also gives this country a great advantage.
-There are a lot of ancient, stone built, beautifully carved churches located on the top of the mountains and in picturesque green valleys with glacier views.
+It is very important to say that Georgia is a Christian country and Georgians themselves have a very strong Christian spirit, what also gives this country its great advantage.
+There are a lot of ancient, stone built, neatly carved churches located on the top of the mountains and in picturesque green valleys with glacier views.
 Some of the churches were built in VI century and others in the XII century.
 Some of them are high in the mountains what means that getting there is a great adventure, which brings people from Georgia, Poland and the rest of Europe.

 Georgia has also cave cities which provided interesting addition to my trip.
 I’ve seen all three of them and each one of them was different.
 My favourite one was Upliciche although others might prefer Vardzia or Davit Gareja.
-Getting there is also an adventure because on the way to some of them we can see ruins of ancient castles built high on the rocks, and getting to the other cave town leads through an old “Soviet military playground”.
+Getting there is also an adventure, because on the way to some of them we can see ruins of ancient castles built high on the rocks, and getting to the other cave town leads through an old ‘Soviet military playground’.
 Of course there is also Tbilisi, a very interesting historic city, rich in sights and easy to move around.
 Armenia is very similar to Georgia in that respect.

-As I am writing this article in early September 2013 in a little village in Azerbaijan, I classify Georgia as a low cost destination for adventurous, passionate for travelling people.
+As I am writing this article in early September 2013 in a little village in Azerbaijan, I classify Georgia as a low cost destination for adventurous, and passionate for travel people.
 Georgia is an outdoor adventure that`s why the cost depends only on the way the tourists want to travel.
 I used to eat in cheap bars or I just had delicious white cheese with grapes whilst in the mountains.
 Moving around Georgia by hitchhiking is also recommendable.
 I also advice future travellers to learn Russian as this will definitely make the contact very easy and cheaper too.
 As a Polishman I can go to Georgia even without a passport and stay there up to 6 months.

 After completion of my expedition I will publish a lot photos from Georgia and I will write a detailed journal, practical information and many more interesting facts about this very interesting country.
 I can ensure my readers that this article is still very brief.

-In emails and direct questions to me I am very often asked how much time future travellers should spend in each country.
+In letters and direct questions to me I am very often asked how much time future travellers should spend in each country.
 In Georgia I recommend at least 3 weeks to get around the country in order to get to know its history, natural beauty and simply get the feeling of being in Georgia.